Skip to Content Skip to Navigation

 3. One of our fleet of inspection vehicles will be dispatched to your home, anywhere in Sydney.

-5. The location, extent, and condition of asbestos materials is determined.
+5. The location, extent, and condition of asbestos and any other hazardous materials is determined.

 • Most of us have heard of asbestos, but not everyone fully understands what it is.
 Simply put, asbestos refers to a set of six naturally occurring fibrous minerals.
 Among these, chrysotile, amosite and crocidolite asbestos are the most common.